MelissaCade/readme-generator/README.md

 Once you have cloned the repository to your system, run an 'npm i' to install the node modules.

+In the index.js file, you can change the default values on line 51, 71, 88, and 94 as required, or enter your own values when you are prompted.

 ## [Usage](#table-of-contents)

 In your terminal, execute the 'node index.js' command.

 Answer the prompts appropriately, and the application will produce a readme in the "output" folder.